anderkve/sup/README.md

 `sup` is a command-line tool for generating quick 1D and 2D data visualizations directly in your terminal using Unicode characters and ANSI colors.
 It can plot data from files (text or HDF5) or directly from mathematical functions.

+## Why?

+This is a lightweight tool for when you are working in the terminal and need to quickly check (or monitor) the content of some data file, without interrupting your ongoing workflow.

 ## Features

 *   Multiple run modes: